tfachada/thesist/template/main.typ

   //  - "simple": Multi line - Appendix <appendix letter> + <appendix title>
   //  - "short": Single line - <appendix letter> + <appendix title>
   appendix-style: "simple",

-  // Defines whether chapters should always start on an odd page.
-If you are writing a PIC report, check with your supervisor if you have to set to false or not.
-If you are writing a thesis, leave it as true.
-  chapters-on-odd-pages: true,

-  // Set to true to optionally hide acknowledgments or abstracts
-  // (don't do this unless it's a PIC2 report!)
-  hide-acknowledgments: false,
-  hide-abstract: false,

   // Set to true to hide the pages with the lists of figures, tables, algorithms, code snippets or glossary terms